It’s no secret that NBA player salaries are impressive. In fact, they’re among the highest-paid professional athletes on the planet.

 |2||James Harden||$44,310,840||Brooklyn Nets|

 |4||Russell Westbrook||$44,211,146||Los Angeles Lakers|

 |7||Paul George||$39,344,900||Los Angeles Clippers|

 The proud recipient of the highest salary for the 2021-22 season is Stephen Curry who’s getting an insane $45,780,966 in what is the final season of his contract.
 With the way he played this season, he’s probably looking at signing one more max, or even supermax contract.

-The second spot belongs to former Wizards and current Rockets point guard, John Wall.
-At $44,310,840 for the next season, plus an even more expensive player option for next year, Wall represents what is probably the most untradeable contract in the league.
+The third spot belongs to former Wizards and current Rockets point guard, John Wall.
+At $44,310,840 for the 2021-22 season, plus an even more expensive player option for next year, Wall represents what is probably the most untradeable contract in the league.

 At the time he signed his supermax extension, it seemed like a good deal for an All Star-caliber basketball player, but an Achilles injury robbed Wall of some of the explosiveness and speed he based so much of his game around.